 A strong financial aid program is critical to Wheaton’s ability to matriculate the brightest students.
 Named scholarships, whether endowed or through the Wheaton Fund, have proven to be an effective way for our alumni, parents, and friends to bolster our financial aid offerings.
 These named annual-use scholarships complement our endowed scholarships.
 Sustaining this annual support is a priority for the college.

 In 2015, the college launched the Wheaton Edge, a signature program that guarantees access to internship funding to ensure that every student has the opportunity to apply their knowledge and skills in a real-world setting.
 Wheaton College relies heavily on philanthropic support to fund internships, research opportunities, and volunteer experiences in fields as diverse as global security, publishing, environmental sustainability, international business, and diplomacy.
-Wheaton students take part in immersive learning experiences around the world—currently in 36 states and 37 countries.
+Wheaton students take part in immersive learning experiences around the world.

 On campus, we are always working to update and enhance Wheaton’s curricular and co-curricular offerings.
 We are strengthening campus-wide collaboration and experimentation so that the college can readily adapt to changes in practice, technology, and pedagogy.
 Students have abundant opportunities to find their passion and to hone their leadership skills through academic clubs, the arts, athletics, and through our growing programs in social entrepreneurship.